 - towels, dish towels

 - curtains, draperies

 - stuffed animals, pillows

 What To Do With Old Unwanted Textiles:

 Reusable Condition: Can be donated to a variety of charities or clothing collection drop-off bins.
 Often times these textiles will be sold in the organization’s retail stores or be redistributed to people in need.
-In some cases organizations will partner with a for-profit in the used clothing industry which will buy the clothing in bulk and provide an additional revenue stream to supports the organization’s mission.
-Another outlet for good condition textiles are area consignment shops that will pay individuals directly for items.
+In some cases, organizations will partner with a for-profit in the used clothing industry which will buy the clothing in bulk and provide an additional revenue stream to support the organization’s mission.
+Another outlet for good condition textiles is area consignment shops that will pay individuals directly for items.

 Torn, Ripped, Stained, Broken, Unmatched: These textiles are accepted only by specific programs or collection bins.
 Please check with the organization before dropping off items.
 These textiles are used to produce various commercial products.